Frequently Asked Questions About the Brazilian Bikini Wax

 Customer service is of utmost importance to us at Queen Bee.
 If you are not happy, we need and want to hear about it immediately.
 We strive to provide blissful service and treatments, so if your experience is ever less than perfect, please tell us so that we can make it right.

 WHAT IS THE BRAZILIAN BIKINI WAX?
+HOW IS IT DIFFERENT FROM THE HEATHROW EXPRESS AND THE INBEETWEENIE?

 DOES IT HURT?